On thin local sets of the Gaussian free field: Examples of ``small'' non-thin local sets.

 We conclude by writing a $\sum_{s\in K_n}\gamma_n(s)$ as a telescopic sum. \end{proof}

 \medbreak

-{\bf This set $A$ is not thin.} Our goal is now to derive the following fact, which combined with Proposition \ref {22} proves the statement (2)$_2$: \begin {prop} This local set $A$ is not thin. \end {prop} This is a direct consequence of the following claim: \begin {claim} The sequence of random variables $(\Gamma_A,\1_{D\backslash A_n})$ is bounded in $L^2$. \end {claim} Indeed, if $ (\Gamma_A,\1_{D\backslash A_n})$ would converge in probability towards $(\Gamma , 1)$, then it would converge also in $L^1$, and we have seen in the previous paragraph that this can not be the case.
+{\bf This set $A$ is not thin.} Our goal is now to derive the following fact, which combined with Proposition \ref {22} proves the statement \hyperlink{22}{(2)$_2$}: \begin {prop} The local set $A$ is not thin. \end {prop} This is a direct consequence of the following claim: \begin {claim} The sequence of random variables $(\Gamma_A,\1_{D\backslash A_n})$ is bounded in $L^2$. \end {claim} Indeed, if $ (\Gamma_A,\1_{D\backslash A_n})$ would converge in probability towards $(\Gamma , 1)$, then it would converge also in $L^1$, and we have seen in the previous paragraph that this can not be the case.

 Deriving Claim \ref {l3} requires some care.
 We have to bound covariances of the increments of the integral of the harmonic function in two squares, $s$ and $s'$, at each step of the process.
-In order to do that, we separate the increments according to whether or not they come from the conditional expected value of $T_m$ with $m$ bigger or equal, $p$, the height of $s\wedge s'$, the last common ancestor of $s$ and $s'$.
-We realize that if we condition according to the values of the GFF in $T_p$ there are many terms that become constant and allow us to go the increments of level $p$, instead of $n$.
+To do that, we separate the increments according to whether or not they come from the conditional expected value of $T_m$ with $m$ bigger or equal, $p$, the height of $s\wedge s'$, the last common ancestor of $s$ and $s'$.
+We realise that if we condition according to the values of the GFF in $T_p$ many terms become constant and allow us to go the increments of level $p$, instead of $n$.

-In our proof, we use the following basic bound for centred Gaussian random variables $X,Y$: For any event $E$ with positive probability,